What’s new in Zope 4.0¶

 Zope 2.13 first gained support for running Zope as a WSGI application, using any WSGI capable web server instead of the built-in ZServer.

-Zope 4.0 takes this one step further and recommends using WSGI as the default setup and functional testing (testbrowser) support uses the new WSGI publisher.
+Zope 4.0 takes this one step further and uses WSGI as the default setup.
+Functional testing (testbrowser) support also uses the new WSGI publisher.

 The ZServer based publisher got moved into its own optional project.